 The Board of Supervisors consisted of 9 supervisors, including 4 shareholding supervisors, 3 employee supervisors and 2 external supervisors.
 Two specialized committees operated under the Board of Supervisors, namely the Supervision Committee and the Nomination, Remuneration & Evaluation Committee.
 All the committees were headed by external supervisors.
-By attaching priority to the interests of shareholders and the Company as a whole, the Board of Supervisors fulfilled its supervision duties by carrying out specific investigations and audits, monitoring the financial activities, compliance operation and internal control of the Company as well as appraising the due diligence of the Board of Supervisors (including 2 conference calls) were convened.
+By attaching priority to the interests of shareholders and the Company as a whole, the Board of Supervisors fulfilled its supervision duties by carrying out specific investigations and audits, monitoring the financial activities, compliance operation and internal control of the Company as well as appraising the due diligence of the Board of Directors and senior management.
+During the reporting period, a total of 6 meetings of the Board of Supervisors (including 2 conference calls) were convened.
 Those meetings considered and approved 19 proposals and heard 7 reports.
 The committees under the Board of Supervisors convened 4 meetings in total at which 8 proposals were considered and approved.